tiddlyhost/tiddlyhost-com/README.md

 Install all ruby gems, node modules, and initialize the databases:

-(It will ask you if you want to overwrite /opt/app/config/webpack/environment.js.
-Say no.)

     make rails-init

 Run the test suite.
 Hopefully it's all passing: